 Invasive Alien Species are animals and plants that are introduced accidently or deliberately into a natural environment where they are not normally found, with serious negative consequences for their new environment.
-They represent a major threat to native plants and animals in Europe, causing damage worth millions of euros every year.
+They represent a major threat to native plants and animals in Europe, causing damage worth billions of euros to the European economy every year.

 Brochure on Invasive Alien Species

 Brochure on Life and Invasive Alien Species

 The Regulation 1143/2014 on invasive alien species entered into force on 1 January 2015.
 This Regulation seeks to address the problem of invasive alien species in a comprehensive manner so as to protect native biodiversity and ecosystem services, as well as to minimize and mitigate the human health or economic impacts that these species can have.

 The Regulation foresees three types of interventions: prevention, early detection and rapid eradication, and management.

 A list of invasive alien species of Union concern has been adopted:

 The list was drawn up together with the Member States, represented through the Scientific Forum and the Committee on Invasive Alien Species, on the basis of risk assessments and scientific evidence.
 According to Regulation 1143/2014, the list needs to be kept up to date and a first update of the list is under preparation.
 All risk assessments supporting the first list, as well as all material detailing progress towards the first update of the list can be found here.

 Besides the European Commission, Member States can propose additional species for listing, according to Article 4(4) of the Regulation.
 Those proposals are submitted to the Scientific Forum for its opinion on whether the information is robust and fit for purpose, according to an agreed procedure that can be found here.
 This procedure foresees as well an opportunity for any concerned stakeholders to provide their input in relation to the proposals.